Rakata (song): Music video

 Wisin & Yandel in the video for "Rakata."

 The music video, directed by Marlon Peña, was released in late 2005 by Universal Music Group and Mas Flow Inc. Typical of the time during which reggaeton was beginning to get mainstream success, the video mainly showed the duo and a group of dancing women in a large crowd of people.
 Luny from the production duo makes a cameo appearance in the video as well.

 Chart performance

 Since the single's release, it has become one of the top-selling singles of the end of 2005 and the beginning of 2006.
 It debuted on the Billboard Hot 100 at number 97, and peaked at number 85, becoming one of the first few reggaeton singles to chart on the Hot 100.
-It was also a major success on the Billboard Hot 100 Airplay chart, peaking at number 60.
-It was even a success on the U.S. Billboard Hot Latin Songs chart, peaking at number two, where he entered into force on November 3, 2005, and was like seven non-consecutive weeks, blocking him with "La Tortura" of Shakira feat.
-Alejandro Sanz, and "Rompe" by Daddy Yankee.
-The single had also made international success, peaking at number 15 on the Portuguese Singles Chart.
+It also entered the Billboard Hot 100 Airplay chart, peaking at number 60.
+It was a hit on the U.S. Billboard Hot Latin Songs chart, peaking at number 2.
+The single had international success, peaking at number 15 on the Portuguese Singles Chart.